-For a client to initiate and establish a secure connection with an SSH server, it leverages both symmetric and asymmetric encryption.
+For a client to initiate and establish a secure connection with a remote server, it leverages three different encryption technologies—symmetric encryption, asymmetric encryption, and hashing.
 The general process is detailed below, and takes place over two phases.

 Phase 1: Shared Secret Generation